-Parameter: AGB {before,j} Description: Aboveground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description The data used for the present document are Tier 2 (country specific data or country level estimates or locally derived estimates) and they were sourced from the NFI (for deciduous and of the method evergreen forests) or for Mangrove forests. for developing For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
-It includes data that was collected in Zambézia province during the NFI, in 2017 and 2018. the data Although the inventory covers the whole province of Zambezia this is still representative of the including the forests located in the ZILMP as forests across the province are homogenous (floristic and spatial level of structural composition).
-Moreover, the higher sample size of the inventory covering the whole the data (local, province will enable more precise estimates for emission factors. regional, national, i.
-Sampling design international): Carbon stocks before conversion for deciduous and evergreen forests were estimated using data from the National Forest Inventory sample units that were located in Zambézia province.
-The sample units for surveying carbon stocks were allocated using restricted stratified random sampling, using 4 4 km systematic grid superimposed on the agro-ecological zoning map, and stratified among the 12 forest types.
-Was considered as the strata, the semi-deciduous forest "open and closed", Miombo forest "open and closed", semi-evergreen forest "open and closed", semi-evergreen mountain forest "open and closed", Mopane forest "open and closed", and Mecrusse forest "open and closed", of which only the first eight types occur in Zambézia province.
+Parameter: AGB {before,j} Description: Aboveground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description of the method for developing the data The data used for the present document are Tier 2 (country specific data or country level estimates or locally derived estimates) and they were sourced from the NFI (for deciduous and evergreen forests) or for Mangrove forests.
+For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
+It includes data that was collected in Zambézia province during the NFI, in 2017 and 2018.
+The following methods were used from the sampling design to estimation:

+including the spatial level of the data (local, regional, national, international):

+v.
+Sampling design

+Carbon stocks before conversion for deciduous and evergreen forests were estimated using data from the National Forest Inventory sample units that were located in Zambézia province.
+The sample units for surveying carbon stocks were allocated using restricted stratified random sampling, using 4 4 km systematic grid superimposed on the agro-ecological zoning map, and stratified among the 4 forest types (semi-deciduous forest, semi-evergreen forest, Mopane and Mecrusse forest), of which only semi-deciduous forest and semi-evergreen forest occur in Zambézia province.

 The total number of sample units was determined using the optimal allocation (assuming a maximum error of 10% for the total volume, and 5% of confidence level).
 Proportional allocation was used to determine the number of sample units per stratum (Husch, Beers, and Kershaw 2003).
-For Zambézia province, 128 clusters (512 plots) were distributed between the eight (8) forest types.
-The cluster was used as a sampling unit, and each cluster has 4 plots of 0.1 ha (20 50 m), where each plot was divided into 4 sub-plots of 0.025 ha (10 25 m) (Annex-Figure 5).
+For Zambézia province, 128 clusters (512 plots) were distributed between the two forest types.
+The cluster was used as a sampling unit, and each cluster has 4 plots of 0.1 ha (20 50 m), where each plot was divided into 4 sub-plots of 0.025 ha (10 25 m) (Figure 15).

-Annex-Figure 5: Design of each cluster used in the National Forest Inventory.
+Figure 15: Design of each cluster used in the National Forest Inventory.